Wdavery/minuimus.pl/README.md

     - `png22pnm` - required for `pdfsizeopt`
     - `sam2p` - required for `pdfsizeopt`
 - `pngout` - additional PNG processing ([Source](https://jonof.id.au/kenutils.html), also available as part of pdfsizeopt install)

+### Changes
+List of changes this repo makes—excluding the dockerfile, which was created from scratch.
+#### README
+- Edits the summary for readability
+- Merges basic list of supported file types with descriptions of processing, edits for readability, adds more formats
+- Adds command line options documentation
+- Adds list of dependencies, and how they are used
+#### minuimus.pl
+From top to bottom:
+- Adds release dates to version history (starting at v3.2.1)
+- Removes cruft from message when running minuimus.pl with no arguments
+- Alphabetizes command line options available via `--help`
+- Edits options text for clarity and brevity
+- Adds `--version` option to display version/date/credits
+- Adds `check-deps` option to check availablity of all required and optional dependencies
+- Moves check for `leanify` to subroutine to eliminate the warning message appearing when irrelevant
+- Adds subroutine `depcheck` utilized by `--check-deps` option